datastax/dsbulk/manual/settings.md

 A value of -1 means there is no ttl.

-For more information, see the [CQL Reference](https://docs.datastax.com/en/dse/5.1/cql/cql/cql_reference/cql_commands/cqlInsert.html#cqlInsert__ime-value).
+For more information, see the [CQL INSERT INTO Reference](https://docs.datastax.com/en/dse/5.1/cql/cql/cql_reference/cql_commands/cqlInsert.html#cqlInsert__ime-value), [Setting the time-to-live (TTL) for value](http://docs.datastax.com/en/dse/5.1/cql/cql/cql_using/useTTL.html?hl=ttl) and [Expiring data with time-to-live](http://docs.datastax.com/en/dse/5.1/cql/cql/cql_using/useExpire.html).

 Default: **-1**.